Active Hearts Foundation

-We are proud to support Active Hearts Himalaya - a charity founded by our senior guide in Nepal, Dan Keys (DK).
+We are proud to support Active Hearts Foundation - a charity founded by one of our long standing senior guides in Nepal, Dan Keys (DK).
 After living and working in the Himalayas and spending time in the remote villages of our Nepalese guides and porters, it became apparent to our team in Nepal that more could be done to help the communities than just sharing gifts and smiles.
 The Nepalese are wonderfully humble and caring folk who constantly make our trekking tours magic by sharing their homes, culture and friendship.
-Active Hearts Himalaya began as a small token of appreciation for the kindness and generosity our friends in Nepal have shown.
+Active Hearts Foundation began as a small token of appreciation for the kindness and generosity our friends in Nepal have shown.

-Following the devastating earthquake in Nepal on April 25th 2015, all resources are now being channeled towards relief efforts and the rebuild.
-It is the Active Heart's intention to revisit the original library project once urgent work has been completed.
+Following the devastating earthquake in Nepal on April 25th 2015, all resources were initially channeled towards relief efforts and the rebuild - with the help of generous donations over $100,000 was raised.

 "We are a grass roots, front line aid team focused directly on those that count.
 As they are family to us.
 We are not bound by politics or red tape and are sourcing all our relief directly from the ground.
 Giving a much needed boost to the now collapsed economy." - DK